stilelits/AnkiDeckGenerator/README.md

 First, you must have 7zip on your computer to extract the dictionary file.
 YOU MUST EDIT the line that defines ZIP_EXECUTABLE_PATH to point to your own local path, or the script cannot do anything.

 Second, you must have Microsoft Excel.
-I will probably make a fourth version of this script that does not rely on Excel, because all I really do with it now is sort the table of data.
+I will probably make a fourth version of this script that does not rely on Excel, because all I really do with it now is sort the table of data, but right now it can't function without it.

 After you double-click the script file, it will open up Excel and display progress to you in the StatusBar at the bottom of that window.
 On my computer, it takes roughly a half hour from start to finish.
 If the script crashes or is stopped early, you may have hidden instances of Excel running on your computer, and you should close those with Task Manager.
 When the script completes, it will alert you if it created a new flashcard deck, and will display a brief popup with how long it took to execute.
 At that point, you can simply import the deck into Anki, with the following settings: